Library Builder

 By default the docker container will run the user interface script.
 If you want to run a specific command, you can pass it as an argument to the docker run command.
 For example, to run a terminal inside the container, you can run:

 Running the Docker image using the provided run script will depend on the host OS.
-Use the following command from the root of the arduino-esp32 repository to execute the image in a Linux or macOS environment:
+Use the following command from the root of the arduino-esp32 repository to execute the image in a Linux or macOS environment for the release-v5.1 tag:

 chmod +x run.sh